alexwong10/alexwong10.github.io/_posts/2022-06-06-write-blog-on-github.md

 date: YYYY-MM-DD hh:mm:ss -0000
 categories: CATEGORY-1 CATEGORY-2
 ```
+We can control the publishing path in ```_config.yml```.

 ### [**Build Locally**](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/testing-your-github-pages-site-locally-with-jekyll)
-In order to write with a way of *What You See Is What You Get*, we also want to test it locally rather than push it to github and wait for it to be built every time we finish a blog.
+In order to write in a way of *What You See Is What You Get*, we also want to preview and test changes to our site locally, rather than push it to github and wait for it to be built every time we finish a blog.

 #### Prerequisites
 First, we need to configure local environment.
 - Install [Jekyll](https://jekyllrb.com/docs/installation/)
--
+- Create a Jekyll site.
+The key process is to create a Gemfile and write necessary dependencies.

+>Jekyll is a **static site generator** with built-in support for GitHub Pages and a simplified build process.
+Jekyll takes Markdown and HTML files and creates a complete static website based on your choice of layouts.

+Through command ```bundle exec jekyll serve```, we can build our blog in default on 127.0.0.0:4000.
+Static pages generated will be stored on local ```_site``` directory.